HomerReid/meep_adjoint/docs/Overview/index.rst

 Examples of optimization problems
 --------------------------------------------------------------------------------

-Throughout the `meep.adjoint` documentation we will refer to a running collection of simple optimization problems to illustrate the mechanics of optimization, among which are the following; click the geometry images to view in higher resolution.
+Throughout the `meep_adjoint` documentation we will refer to a running collection of simple optimization problems to illustrate the mechanics of optimization, among which are the following; click the geometry images to view in higher resolution.